Years ahead in

-Our program focuses on five key business areas: Strategy, Customer Growth, Product, Management and Operations.
+Our Venture Development framework focuses on five key business areas: Strategy, Customer Growth, Product, Management and Operations.
 We have the experience to know that working on these early will pay dividends in the future.

 Their full-time focus is to intimately understand your business, as if it were their own.
-During the program, they’ll be your day-to-day sounding board, and using their tactical and strategic know-how, they’ll keep you on track.
+They’ll be your day-to-day sounding board, and using their tactical and strategic know-how, they’ll keep you on track.

 Founders will have a scheduled weekly meeting with their lead coach, but can also reach out to other coaches for a second opinion, or for help on a specific activity.